fresh-eggs/fresh-eggs.github.io/xband_post.md

 #define msReceiveNewsIndex				70
 #define msReceiveBoxNastyLong				71
 ```

+The XBAND also used message dispatching for XBAND OS function calls.

 Below is a list I made of the SNES OS Function IDs that can be passed to the `kDispatcherVector` via the `X` register.